 Hours Adjusting for Library Learning Commons, MCS Computer Lab

-On that date, the Learning Commons on the first floor of the library will replace the Information Technology's Computer Lab in the Math-Computer Science (MCS) Building, Room 111, as the main campus site for computer and Internet access after midnight.
+On that date, the Learning Commons on the first floor of the library will replace the Information Technology computer lab in the Mathematics-Computer Science (MCS) Building, Room 111, as the main campus site for computer and Internet access after midnight.
 New hours for the Learning Commons will be 1 p.m.
 Sundays through 9 p.m.
 Fridays and 9 a.m. to 6 p.m.
 Saturdays.

 The new schedule means the Learning Commons will be accessible to ASU students, faculty and staff 137 of the 168 hours in each week.
 The increase of 32.5 hours per week in Learning Commons availability follows a 5.5-hour increase, effective with the start of fall classes, in the number of hours the library is open.
 Except for holidays and breaks, full library circulation and course reserve services are available 109.5 hours a week on the following schedule: 1 p.m. to 2 a.m.
 Sundays; 7:30 a.m. to 2 a.m.
 Mondays through Thursdays; 7:30 a.m. to 9 p.m.
 Fridays; and 9 a.m. to 6 p.m.
 Saturdays.

 Though the library is open to everyone during regular hours, Learning Commons access between 2 a.m. and 7:30 a.m. will be by ID card reader only, thus limiting access to current ASU students, faculty and staff for security reasons.